Administrative Law Appeals, Division of (DALA) - Conducts due process hearings for other Massachusetts state administrative agencies.

 Executive Office of Health and Human Services (EOHHS) - Helps protect the health of all Massachusetts residents and provides human services by serving the most needy and vulnerable citizens in the state.

-Agencies include: Board of Registration in Medicine, Department of Children and Families (DCF), Department of Developmental Services (DDS), Executive Office of Elder Affairs (EOEA), Department of Mental Health (DMH), Department of Public Health (DPH), Department of Transitional Assistance (DTA), Department of Veterans' Services (DVS), Department of Youth Services (DYS), Massachusetts Commission for the Blind (MCB), Massachusetts Commission for the Deaf & Hard of Hearing (MCDHH), Massachusetts Rehabilitation Commission (MRC), MassHealth, Office for Refugees & Immigrants (ORI), and the Soldiers' Home in Chelsea and Soldiers' Home in Holyoke.
+Agencies include: Board of Registration in Medicine, Department of Children and Families (DCF), Department of Developmental Services (DDS), Executive Office of Elder Affairs (EOEA), Department of Mental Health (DMH), Department of Public Health (DPH), Department of Transitional Assistance (DTA), Department of Veterans' Services (DVS), Department of Youth Services (DYS), Office of Public Safety and Inspections, Massachusetts Commission for the Blind (MCB), Massachusetts Commission for the Deaf & Hard of Hearing (MCDHH), Massachusetts Rehabilitation Commission (MRC), MassHealth, Office for Refugees & Immigrants (ORI), and the Soldiers' Home in Chelsea and Soldiers' Home in Holyoke.

 Executive Office of Housing and Economic Development (EOHED) - Assists the creation of homes and jobs in the Commonwealth by helping small businesses grow and by providing housing opportunities.